LeontKing2/Datastore-Mock/README.md

 ## Examples:
  ```
+ *// Might be outdataed//*
  local DataStore = require(path/to/DataStore) -- Replace with actual path to the datastore script

 local globalDataStore = DataStore:GetGlobalDataStore()